Fast-Track Sleep Programs

 Birth to 1 Week Old Feeding Schedule

-From birth – Week 1 your baby is eating every 2-3 hours during the day and night.
-Their stomachs aren’t as large and they can’t control their blood sugar yet, so they need to eat regularly to maintain their fullness and blood sugar levels.
+From birth to 1 week old, your baby is eating every 2 to 3 hours during the day and night.
+Their stomach is still small, and they cannot fully regulate their blood sugar yet, so they need to eat regularly to maintain fullness and stable blood sugar levels.

-Their feeds are small and frequent but keeping them awake for a full feeding is a large portion of the work at this age.
-If they’re actively eating we consider it awake time, even if their eyes are closed.
+Feeds are small and frequent at this age, but keeping your baby awake for a full feeding is a large part of the work.
+If your baby is actively eating, we count that as awake time, even if their eyes are closed.

-It’s a good time to ask your pediatrician if you need to keep waking your baby overnight to eat.
+This is also a good time to ask your pediatrician whether you need to keep waking your baby overnight to eat.

 1 to 2 Week Old Feeding Schedule

-Feeds are slightly larger so they’re eating one less feed during the day but it’s still more milk overall.
-We’re aiming for at least 8 feeds during the day and likely 4 feeds overnight.
+From 1 to 2 weeks old, your baby’s feeds are slightly larger, which usually means they are eating one less feed during the day but still taking in more milk overall.
+At this age, we are aiming for at least 8 feeds during the day and likely 4 feeds overnight.

-Waking them regularly to eat will help them develop full feedings.
+Waking your baby regularly to eat during this stage can help them develop full feedings and continue building healthy feeding patterns.

 2 to 3 Week Old Feeding Schedule

-With another slight increase in ounces per feeding, we move enough milk to other feeds that we often need one less feed during the day and overnight again.
+From 2 to 3 weeks old, your baby’s ounces per feeding increase again.
+With another slight increase in milk per feed, enough milk moves into the other feeds that your baby may need one less feed during the day and one less feed overnight again.

-Since babies stomachs are increasing a lot at this age, we see a quick change in the number of feeds the first few weeks (yay!).
+Because babies’ stomachs are growing quickly at this age, we often see a quick change in the number of feeds during the first few weeks — yay!

-You’ll likely have two full overnight feeds and it’s important to keep the dreamfeed.
+At this stage, your baby will likely still have two full overnight feeds, and it is important to keep the dreamfeed in place.

 3 to 4 Week Old Feeding Schedule